dalikewara/ayapingping-go/README.md

 Application implementation of your project.

-- Here you place executable of your applications, define what framework used, and initialize application handlers from domains.
+- Here you place executable of your applications, define what framework used, and initialize application handlers from `src/delivery`

-- In this folder, you also set up dependency injection for business domain.
+- In this package, you also set up dependency injection for your business requirements.
 Example:
-    - Initialize configurations.
+  - Initialize configurations
-    - Initialize database connections for business repositories.
+  - Initialize database connections for repositories
-    - Initialize business repositories for business services.
+  - Initialize repositories for services
-    - Initialize business services for business use cases.
+  - Initialize services for application handlers
-    - etc...
+  - etc.
 - Application implementation can be one of the following, or you can use all of them:
-    - REST API (`src/apps/api`).
+  - REST API (`src/apps/rest`)
+  - gRPC API (`src/apps/grpc`)
-    - Cron (`src/apps/cron`).
+  - Cron (`src/apps/cron`)
-    - Web (`src/apps/web`).
+  - Web (`src/apps/web`)
-    - etc... (`src/apps/your-app`).
+  - etc. (`src/apps/your-app`)

 ### src/configs

 Configuration setup used by your project.

-- Here you place functions to set up configurations or anything about configurations used by your project.
+- Here you place functions to set up configurations, constants, or env variables

-- You may use any of the functions directly in the business domain, but it always **BETTER TO NOT** use it directly in there.
-You can pass the configs as a dependency injection for your business domains.

-- You can initialize them in `src/apps` or `src/apps/your-app` as a dependency injection.
+- You should always use any codes in this package in `src/app`

 ### src/databases

 Database adapters used by your project.

-- Here you place functions to connect to specified database or anything about database connections used by your project.
+- Here you place packages to connect to specified database or anything about database connections

-- You **SHOULD NOT** use any of the functions directly in the business domain.
+- You should always use any codes in this package in `src/app`

-- You can initialize them in `src/apps` or `src/apps/your-app` as a dependency injection.

-### src/domains

-Main business domain of your project.

-- Here you place main business models or entities, business repositories, business services, business use cases, or anything about business flow requirement.

-- Any changes outside `src/domains` **SHOULD NOT** affect existing business domain flow.

-### src/domains/{my-domain}/delivery
+### src/delivery

-Delivery handlers used by your specified business domains.
+Delivery handlers used by your application.

+- Here you place your application handlers
-- Here you place handlers for your specified business domains, to handle presenters or anything to be done between client and the business domains.
+- Here you handle presenters or anything to be done between client and your application.
 Example:
-    - `src/domains/{my-domain}/delivery/http`, to handle http requests from client.
+  - `src/delivery/rest/`, to handle REST requests from client
-    - `src/domains/{my-domain}/delivery/grpc`, to handle gRPC requests from client.
+  - `src/delivery/grpc/`, to handle gRPC requests from client
   - etc...

+### src/entity

+Main business model of your project.

+- Entity is your main business model
+- Here you define your main object models or properties for your business
+- Keep this package simple, don't code anything that is not related to the model itself

-### src/libraries
+### src/library

 Helpers (custom functions) to help you do some common tasks.

-- Here you place custom functions to help you do some common tasks for your applications.
+- Library is a place where you create packages to help you do some common tasks
+- Provide reusable packages for your application

+### src/repository

+Main business repository of your project.

+- Repository is a place where you communicate with the real external data source, like database, cloud service, external service, etc.
+- You should keep your repository as simple as possible, don't add too much logic here
+- If you have to, you can separate the operations into smaller methods, then do the flow in the service package
+- You should always call your repository methods inside the service package
-- You may use any of the functions directly in the business domain.
-But, **BE CAREFUL**, any changes in this folder **SHOULD NOT** affect existing business domain flow.
+- You may use your `src/library` functions directly in this package
+- Any changes outside this package should not affect your repositories (except changes for business entity)
+- If you need config variables, database frameworks, or external clients, pass/inject them as dependency
+- You can use your own style as long as it doesn't break the main idea

+### src/service

+Main business logic of your project.

+- Service is your main business logic
+- You should always call your repository methods in this package
-- You may use them in any place.
+- You may use your `src/library` functions directly in this package
+- Any changes outside this package should not affect your services (except changes for business entity or repository)
+- If you need config variables, external clients, or repositories, pass/inject them as dependency
+- You can use your own style as long as it doesn't break the main idea

 ### infra

 Infrastructure configuration of your projects.

-- Here you place any infrastructure configurations or scripts to help you deploy your project in a server or vm.
+- Here you place any infrastructure configurations or scripts to help you deploy your project in a server or vm
 - It is always **BETTER TO** create folders based on what environment used, example:
   - `infra/dev`, for development
   - `infra/rc`, for release candidate
   - `infra/prod`, for production
   - etc...

 ### Make your own